akozlov75/vagrant-nodejs-sailsjs/README.md

+Vagrant files for ubuntu with node.js and sails framework

 1. Copy Vargant and Vargant-bootstrap.sh file to your root folder

-2. SSH connection make like this: ssh -i .vagrant.d/insecure_private_key 127.0.0.1 -p 2222 -l vagrant
+2. SSH connection make like this: ssh -i ~/.vagrant.d/insecure_private_key 127.0.0.1 -p 2222 -l vagrant